Studio Pitch Black

 Here are some of my favorite practices:

 - Unplug.
 I unplug each day for a few moments from daily routines.
-This can be a meditation, escapes into nature or switching off my phone of for a few hours.
+This can be meditation, escaping into nature or switching off my phone for a few hours.
 This does wonders.

 - Establish priorities.
 Prioritizing what is most important to me and writing down next steps, takes a lot of pressure off my to-do´s and helps me focus.